How to Refresh your Space with Seasonal Decor

 Decorating for Fall

-To instill a fun fall vibe, I placed some modern owl accents and a rustic lantern on top of the coffee table, and I traded the bright flowers on the kitchen table for an orangey-red mum floral arrangement.
+To bring in a fall vibe, modern owl accents and a rustic lantern were placed on the coffee table, and the bright flowers were swapped for an orangey-red mum arrangement.

 Decorating for Winter

-I found beautiful white poinsettias to top the occasional tables, and I added dark blue accent pillows to the sectional to complement the existing light, frosty-blue ones.
-Lastly, I draped a cozy white woven throw over the Lily Rocker, and I placed some modern-looking reindeer atop the coffee table.
+Beautiful white poinsettias topped the occasional tables, dark blue accent pillows were added to the sectional to play off the existing frosty-blue ones, a cozy white woven throw was draped over the Lily Rocker, and modern reindeer figures landed on the coffee table for a finishing touch.

 Room 2: A Traditional Living Room with Rustic Appeal